Agreement created on March 16, 2018.

-This DPA becomes effective upon the later of i) the date of execution by which both parties execute this DPA or ii) May 25, 2018.
+This Data Protection Agreement “DPA” becomes effective upon the later of i) the acceptance of the Terms of Service or ii) May 25, 2018.

 Customer shall make available to Sinch and Customer authorizes Sinch to process information including personal data for the provision of the Services under the Agreement.
 The parties have agreed to enter into this DPA to confirm the data protection provisions relating to their relationship and so as to meet the requirements of applicable Privacy Laws.

 1.1 For the purposes of this DPA:

 “Sinch Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with Sinch.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity;